AdheipSingh/datainfra-website/docs/1.druid-on-kubernetes/documentation/introduction.md

 ---
 sidebar_position: 1
-description: Introdcution to Druid On Kubernetes
+description: Introduction to Druid On Kubernetes
 ---

 # Introduction